 The 10 Best Chainsaws

 This wiki has been updated 35 times since it was first published in May of 2015.
 Whether you're just tidying up your yard or are a professional landscaper, you're sure to find something that suits your cutting needs among our selection of chainsaws.
 We've included models in a wide price range to suit most budgets, and rated them here by their maximum torque, run time, and safety features.
 Just make sure you're always equipped with gloves and safety goggles.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes